'Each rescue will take 11 hours'

 Video

-The operation to rescue 12 boys and their football coach trapped deep underground in a Thai cave is under way.
+The operation to rescue 13 people trapped deep underground in a Thai cave is under way.

 -